Work CasGo

 Simple Workflows Are Powerful

 The goal wasn't to add more features, but to reduce friction in everyday tasks.
+Every screen was evaluated against a real admin job, not a hypothetical use case.

 Data Needs Context

 Numbers are useful only when they're presented meaningfully, at the moment of decision-making.
+Occupancy trends on the dashboard mean something; in a monthly report, they're noise.

 Systems Thinking Matters